 How To Make This Recipe

-Rub the chicken thighs with salt and pepper and leave them in a bowl.
-Cut the onions into two and chop one part into small pieces.
+- First, rub the chicken thighs with salt and pepper and leave them in a bowl.
+Cut the onions into two, chop one part into small pieces, and set it aside.

-- Heat olive oil in a pan and add the chicken one at a time.
+- Then, heat some olive oil in a pan and add the chicken one at a time.
 I like to use a wide skillet for this so I can do everything at the same time.
-Brown the chicken on each side for about 10 minutes each.
+Brown the chicken on each side for about 10 minutes.
 When the chicken is done, take it out and leave it in a bowl.

-- Blend the tomatoes, red bell pepper, habanero pepper, and the other half of the onion together.
-If possible do this without adding water, or adding just a little, so the flavors are more potent.
-Add the chopped onions to the olive oil and sauté till translucent.
+- Blend the tomatoes, red bell pepper, habanero pepper, and the unchopped half of the onion.
+If possible, do this without adding water or adding just a little so the flavors are more potent.
+Add the chopped onions to the olive oil and sauté until translucent.

 - Pour in the blended tomato and pepper mix and cook for about 5 minutes.

-- Add in the chicken thighs, chicken stock (broth), bouillon, curry, and thyme, and bring to a boil.
-Taste for salt and add more if you need to.
+- Add the chicken thighs, chicken stock (broth), bouillon, curry, black pepper, and thyme, and bring to a boil.
+Taste for salt and add more if necessary.
 Simmer for about 20 minutes or until the chicken is done.

 Can I use an air fryer to brown the chicken?

 Yes, you can!
-I do this quite often and I actually prefer air-fried chicken thighs.
-The chicken ends up really crispy and there is less monitoring, compared to if you have to brown it over oil.
+I do this quite often, and I actually prefer air-fried chicken thighs.
+The chicken ends up really crispy, and there is less monitoring compared to browning it in oil.

 Preheat your air fryer to 390F and brown it for about 10 minutes on each side, flipping with a tong.
 The chicken should be spread out on a layer and should not be stacked.
 Depending on the size of your air fryer, you might have to do it in batches.